Live Oak Bancshares (LOB)

 Return on equity (ROE) measures how effectively banks generate profit from each dollar of shareholder equity - a critical funding source.
 High-ROE institutions typically compound shareholder wealth faster over time through retained earnings, share repurchases, and dividend payments.

-Over the last five years, Live Oak Bancshares has averaged an ROE of 15.4%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Live Oak Bancshares has averaged an ROE of 15.2%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
 This shows Live Oak Bancshares has a strong competitive moat.

-10. Key Takeaways from Live Oak Bancshares’s Q3 Results
+10. Key Takeaways from Live Oak Bancshares’s Q4 Results

-It was encouraging to see Live Oak Bancshares beat analysts’ net interest income expectations this quarter.
-We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-On the other hand, its EPS missed Wall Street’s estimates.
-Overall, this was a mixed quarter.
-The stock remained flat at $34.65 immediately following the results.
+We were impressed by how significantly Live Oak Bancshares blew past analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its tangible book value per share missed.
+Zooming out, we think this was a solid print.
+The stock remained flat at $39 immediately following the results.

 11. Is Now The Time To Buy Live Oak Bancshares?

 Live Oak Bancshares’s P/B ratio based on the next 12 months is 1.3x.
-Looking at the banking landscape right now, Live Oak Bancshares trades at a pretty interesting price.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+When scanning the banking space, Live Oak Bancshares trades at a fair valuation.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.